TKmist/Sort_Py_functions/README.md

 # Sort_Py_functions

-The script reads the functions in the inputfile, sort them alphabetically, and writes into the output file.
+The script reads the functions in the input file, sort them alphabetically, and writes into the output file.

 ### How to use